 Smart Structures may very well lead the way to the next breakthrough and major technological advancements in aerospace.
-Applying smart structures to aerospace engineering requires a new way of thinking in terms of integration as well as multidisciplinarity and multifunctionality.
+They are now on the verge of becoming an iconic technology that pushes the boundaries of aviation.
+Applying smart structures to aerospace engineering requires a new way of thinking in terms of integration, as they are multidisciplinary and multifunctional.

 This course will provide you with an overview, relevance and important aspects of smart structures such that you can identify which areas of knowledge are important and apply it to your professional activities.

 Through this course you will learn how smart structures impact the technological advancements of the future.
 It is for innovative professionals who are mainly active in the aerospace industry.
 However, professionals who work in the civil, mechanical and materials industry can also benefit from this course.

 You will get an overview of the smart structures research and technology area during the course, as well as an introduction to this "way of engineering and design".
 The course will go into the different disciplines of the Smart Structures research areas, from presenting smart materials, to integrating them into multifunctional and morphing materials, while also moving towards the integration of these smart structures and materials into controlled systems.

 Finally, all these disciplines will be synthesized into the last module, the design module.
 The aim there is to go through a smart structures project from A to Z and explain the different disciplines involved, the choices made and the integration of different smart technologies into the final product.
 Given the short duration of the course, the content is restricted to a helicopter view rather than going into the very details of every sub field of smart structures.

 At the end of the course, you will be able to identify the strengths and weaknesses of smart structures concepts and you will know how to move forward in this challenging field of technology and science.
 You will also be introduced to how smart structures are already being implemented in real life, by different companies and institutes, such as NASA.